brooth/jeta-site/mysite/home/markdown/validator.md

     )
     public interface ExperienceValidator extends Validator {}

 As you probably noticed, `ExperienceValidator` uses `age` field for the check.
 Besides, if you use `AgeValidator` on a string field, it will fail during compilation.
 How does it work? `$f` is replaced with the field, it is applied to. `$m` refers to the master instance.
 In `${}` you can write any java code you need to.
-Before the compilation, `Jeta` will create java code by these strings, so, in case of misspelling, it won't be assembled.
+Before the compilation, `Jeta` will create java code by these strings, so in case of misspelling, it won't be assembled.

 ###ValidatorAlias